jatinarora30/safeplan/README.md

   Uses an integrated inverse distance, on lazy theta AStar and also gives a limit on maximum neighbours explored in goal and safe direction
   Reference: (https://arxiv.org/pdf/2505.24024)

-- **Safe A\***
-  Safe A*: This approach is conceptually inspired by the inflation layer in the ROS Navigation framework wher traversal costs are increased in proportion to proximity to obstacles.
-Unlike Nav2, which uses an exponential decay function to inflate costs, we adopt a simplified inverse-distance formulation to achieve a similar safety bias.

 ## Installation